fullaware/Make-OSX-Better/README.md

 Tons of familiar GNU tools missing from OSX, install homebrew then install packages like 'coreutils', wget, vim (GNU vim).
 http://www.topbug.net/blog/2013/04/14/install-and-use-gnu-command-line-tools-in-mac-os-x/

+[The Silver Searcher](https://github.com/ggreer/the_silver_searcher) - Like ack, and much much faster.

 ##Text Editor
 Syntax highlighting, tabs, the works.
 And comes with a number of color schemes that can make staring at code much easier on the eyes.
 http://www.sublimetext.com/3